origindesign/docs/docs/workflow.md

 ````

 ## Making local changes, testing and pushing live
-- From the project root, pull file changes from git, update composer and import any potential config updates
+- From the project root, pull file changes from git, update dependencies with composer and import any potential config updates
 ````
 git pull
+dcomposer update
+ddrush cim
+-- or
+docker-compose exec php sh
 composer update
-ddrush cim
+drush cim
+exit
 ````
 - Create a branch for your working code
 ````